yangit/ergogen/input/readme.md

 After you have executed the build command you need to prepare the files for JLCPCB.com So you go into `./output/*` and for every folder you do the steps below:

+**If the JLCPCB does not recognize .zip file then triple check all tracks next to holes and edgecuts**

 - Open the `.kicad` file under the generated folder
 - Run DRC
 - Press "B" to fill zones